Unsupervised Spike Depth Estimation via Cross-modality Cross-domain Knowledge Transfer: Introduction

-\textbf{1)} We propose a novel cross-modality cross-domain (BiCross) framework for unsupervised spike depth estimation.
-We make the first attempt to exploit the open-source RGB datasets to help unsupervised spike task.
+\textbf{1)} We propose a cross-modality cross-domain (BiCross) framework for unsupervised spike depth estimation, and make the first attempt to exploit the open-source RGB datasets to assist spike modality tasks by leveraging RGB annotation and absorbing sufficient spatial information.

-\textbf{2)} We introduce a Coarse-to-Fine Knowledge Distillation (CFKD) to compensate sparse spatial spike data by transferring knowledge of RGB images in global and pixel-level during cross-modality learning.

-\textbf{3)} We introduce the Uncertainty Guided Teacher-Student (UGTS) method to generate reliable and domain-invariant depth pseudo label for student model in cross-domain phase, which addresses domain shift between two domains.

-\textbf{4)} We conduct extensive experiment on three challenging BiCross scenarios, demonstrating the advantages and effectiveness of our method, including Synthetic to Real, Extreme Weather, and Scene Changing.
+\textbf{2)} In the BiCross framework, we introduce a Coarse-to-Fine Knowledge Distillation (CFKD) and a Self-Correcting Teacher-Student (SCTS) mechanism to realize transfer learning from open-source RGB to target spike datasets.
+CFKD reserves the unique strength of both modalities and complements the spatial information of sparse spike data.
+SCTS further addresses the domain shift between the simulated source and the target spike data in an unsupervised manner.

+\textbf{3)} We achieve SOTA performances on four challenging BiCross scenarios, compared with RGB-oriented unsupervised depth estimation methods.
+We provide four large-scale spike datasets for continuous research in the spike community.

-\section{Related work}
+\section{Related Work}

-\textbf{Monocular depth estimation} Depth estimation is an important task of machine scene understanding.
-Deep learning has become a prevailing solution to supervised depth estimation for both outdoor \cite{eigen2014depth, geiger2012we, yang2019drivingstereo} and indoor \cite{Silberman:ECCV12, scharstein2014high} scenes.
-These methods usually consist of a general encoder to extract global context information, and a decoder to recover depth information~\cite{Xu_2018_CVPR, Ramamonjisoa_2020_CVPR, lee2019monocular, Ramamonjisoa_2019_ICCV, fu2018deep}.
-However, the supervised methods need a mass of annotation in pixel level thus limiting their scalability and practicability.
-As for spike stream, it is nearly impossible to train the neural models in a supervised manner since spike stream is too temporally intensive to obtain paired depth labels.
-Unsupervised depth estimation methods do not require ground-truth depth to train the neural models~\cite{garg2016unsupervised,zhou2017unsupervised,godard2017unsupervised,godard2019digging,pilzer2019refine,chen2021revealing}.
-Existing unsupervised RGB depth estimation methods are driven by photometric consistency, which will cause severe performance degradation when directly applied to spike streams.
+\textbf{Monocular depth estimation} \quad Depth estimation is an important task of machine scene understanding.
+Deep learning has become a prevailing solution to supervised depth estimation for both outdoor~\cite{eigen2014depth, geiger2012we, yang2019drivingstereo} and indoor~\cite{Silberman:ECCV12, scharstein2014high} scenes.
+These methods usually consist of a general encoder to extract global context information and a decoder to recover depth information~\cite{Xu_2018_CVPR, Ramamonjisoa_2020_CVPR, lee2019monocular, Ramamonjisoa_2019_ICCV, fu2018deep}.
+However, the supervised methods need a mass of annotation in pixel-level thus limiting their scalability and practicability.
+As for spike stream, it is nearly impossible to train neural models in a supervised manner since spike stream is too temporally intensive to obtain paired depth labels.
+In contrast, unsupervised depth estimation methods do not require ground-truth depth to train the models~\cite{garg2016unsupervised,zhou2017unsupervised,godard2017unsupervised,godard2019digging,pilzer2019refine,chen2021revealing}.
+Existing unsupervised RGB methods are driven by photometric consistency, which will cause severe performance degradation when directly applied to spike streams.